renatolinsdigital/javascript-quickstart/README.md

 In this example, we declare our intention to transform an array of numbers into their squares without explicitly iterating through the array.

-__Imperative Programming:__ In contrast, imperative programming involves giving explicit instructions on how to achieve a desired outcome.
+__2) Imperative Programming:__ In contrast, imperative programming involves giving explicit instructions on how to achieve a desired outcome.
 This paradigm focuses on the sequence of statements to change the program's state.
 Example:

 ```javascript
 const numbers = [1, 2, 3, 4, 5];